HubuKG/APKGC/README.md

 ## Data

 The datasets consist of DB15K, and MKG-W, each containing a combination of structural, textual, and image information.
 Here, we directly present their embeddings.
-You can download all the datasets from [Google Drive](XXXX).
+You can download all the datasets from [Google Drive]([XXXX](https://drive.google.com/drive/folders/1wGvlzt0i6RYcMniwooFcLKVEs2NBMcpB?usp=drive_link
+)).
 Then put them in the 'embeddings' folder.

 ## Run
 >> bash run.sh